List of South Park characters: Butters Stotch

-Randy and Sharon Marsh
+Randy Marsh

-Randy and Sharon Marsh are the most prominent set of parents on the show.
-They are a middle-class married couple who raise their 10-year-old son Stan and 13-year-old daughter Shelly.
-Their first names are derived from the first names of series co-creator Trey Parker's parents, and Parker describes Randy as "the biggest dingbat in the entire show" who evolves to be one of the most heavily featured characters in the series.
+Randy S. Marsh is a major character and the most prominent parent on the show.
+He is a middle-class married father who alongside his wife Sharon raises their 10-year-old son Stan and 13-year-old daughter Shelley.
+His first name is derived from the first name of series co-creator Trey Parker's father, and Parker describes Randy as "the biggest dingbat in the entire show."

-Randy is 45 years old, and like Parker's father, is a geologist, making his first appearance in the series while monitoring a seismometer in the episode "Volcano".
+Randy is 45 years old, and like Parker's father, is a geologist, making his first appearance in the series while monitoring a seismometer in the episode "Volcano" (parodying Pierce Brosnan in Dante's Peak).
 He was depicted to work at the South Park Center for Seismic Activity, and was later shown to work for the U. S. Geological Survey.
 He was briefly fired from his geologist job near the end of the 12th season, and quit briefly during the end of the 14th season, but has since been-rehired both times.
 He also serves on the city council, specializing in the town's parks and public grounds.
 A recurring character trait of Randy's is his being prone to overreacting and obsessively seizing upon irrational ideas and fads, whether by himself or as part of a large contingent of the town's adult population.
 Though the show frequently depicts him to be a moderate to heavy drinker, numerous episodes have dealt with Randy's belligerent and negligent behavior brought upon by his severe intoxication.

 A few instances of personal achievement have made Randy a hero in the eyes of his friends and fellow townsfolk, such as being awarded a Nobel Prize, and twice setting a record for producing the world's largest piece of human excrement.
 Randy has conversely been subjected to ridicule from the entire town, ranging from when he inadvertently accelerated the effects of global warming by suggesting the entire populace take on a more uninhibited approach to passing gas in order to avoid the hazard of spontaneous combustion, to when he reluctantly exclaimed "niggers" while attempting to solve a puzzle during a live broadcast of Wheel of Fortune.
 In addition to the professional singing he did in his youth, Randy can also play guitar, as seen in "Guitar Queer-O".
 He can also speak a little Mongolian, having learned some in college, as seen in the episode "Child Abduction Is Not Funny".